rivetlogic/craftercms-bp-events/README.md

  [templatemo](http://www.templatemo.com/tm-486-new-event) where is described as a  "fully responsive one-page template for events, conferences or workshops."

 # Registration and Contact-Us
-Registration and Contact-Us functionality can be customized by editing the controllers at
+Registration and Contact-Us have no default functionality out of the box.
+You can specify what to do with the received form data by editing the controllers at

   - /scripts/rest/register.post.groovy
   - /scripts/rest/contactUs.post.groovy